 Under some circumstances, your gym may not be at fault for an accident you sustain there.
 For example if a maintenance is hired by the gym to carry out repair work which causes you to become injured (for example, they leave a floorboard loose which causes you to suffer a slip, trip or fall accident), then they could be held liable for your injuries and have to pay you gym accident compensation.
 If you are unsure who is liable for your injuries, your gym accident lawyer provided by Advice.co.uk will be able to investigate further to establish liability.
 Call us today, to enquire about making a gym accident claim for compensation.

 There are many causes of accidents in a gym, we have looked through some in more detail below:

 - Incorrect use of machinery and equipment: Gyms house heavy and imposing equipment.
 Using the equipment incorrectly can cause injuries such as musculoskeletal injuries.
 Gyms usually avoid this by having an induction for new members, where they teach them how to use the gym equipment safely.

-- Faulty equipment: Faulty equipment at a gym can result in many different types of injuries.
+- Faulty equipment: Malfunctioning machines at a gym can result in many different types of injuries.
 For example, customers can fall off a treadmill if there is no emergency stop switch.
 They could also suffer a gym accident on the bench press or gym accident on the leg press, if it is faulty and collapses beneath their weight whilst they are using it.
 To avoid accidents, gym staff should conduct regular routine checks on equipment.

 - Loose mats: Gyms should have a policy that all mats which are not in use should be put away, and have a member of staff present to enforce this.
 Although most gym mats have a grip, a loose mat can cause customers to slip if they walk over it, causing a fall-related injury.